chrisnajman/choose-language-dictionary/README.md

 - Choose category from the select dropdown.
 If it isn't present, choose 'Other' (required).
 - Add an optional phrase or sentence in the defined language.
 - Add an optional note.

+> [!NOTE]
+> Optional phrase and note are pre-populated with the string `"..."`.
+This ensures that a note or phrase can be added to the entry after form submission.

 ---